Movement between APS agencies

 Movement between APS agencies at level

-An APS employee can agree to move from one APS agency to another at his or her classification level, or a lower classification level.
+An APS employee can agree to move from one APS agency to another at their classification level, or a lower classification level.

 However, because a transfer at level (or below level) is not an engagement or promotion, it may also take place without a full merit process – subject to individual agency arrangements.